tristanpoland/RustTok/README.md

+# WARNING: This Crate is in-development
+Nothing is yet guarunteed to work correctly

 # TikTok-RS

 An unofficial Rust library for interacting with TikTok's web API.
 This library provides a safe, fast, and feature-rich way to interact with TikTok programmatically.